-The Beneficial Management Practices (BMP) category Planning, Technical Assessments, or Engineered Designs provides funding for basic plans such as irrigation system assessments (2901) and water management plans (2902), as well as complex plans like engineering or technical design or assessments – water/riparian (1102).
+The Beneficial Management Practices (BMP) category Planning, Technical Assessments, or Engineered Designs provides funding for basic plans such as irrigation system assessments or design (2901) and water management plans (2902), as well as complex plans like engineering or technical design or assessments – water/riparian (1102).

 To learn more about the BMP program, other BMP categories, program eligibility criteria, and/or notifications & obligations, please visit the BMP page.